b.SAFE Reenactment Workshops: transforming safety culture through storytelling

 1. One is the intellectual knowledge, based on training, rationality, laws of probability, physical properties, situational conditions, and endless induction presentations, that mistakes happen and so may happen to you.

-Safety – deeply personal
+Safety – it’s personal

 Case study – Mark Sykes, Beehive Director says:

 “While suicide obviously effects all genders, I know personally how hard it is to be a man and talk about feelings when something bad has happened.
 Not having anyone to talk to about how you feel reduces your emotional resilience.
-I have two sons who, while being apparently happy and stable, are at a very vulnerable age when it comes to emotional well-being and risk of suicide.
+I have two sons in their thirties who, while being apparently happy and stable, are at a very vulnerable age when it comes to emotional well-being and risk of suicide.
 The statistics are frightening.
 It really brings it close to home.

 A participant on our D2iP b.SAFE Safety Leadership programme shared that through the coaching skills that he’d learned on the programme he had almost certainly prevented someone from taking their own life.
 We can never be sure of course, but I know that had I had the skills, knowledge and awareness I have now in my 20s and 30s I would have made very different decisions.